Family Engagement Policy and School-Home Compact

 Efforts will be made to ensure parents/caregivers receive materials, training, and benefits from school partnerships with social and academic services, community-based organizations, and businesses, including the following:

-- Offer regular opportunities for families to learn directly from school staff about the school’s academic, behavioral, and social programming through monthly coffees, grade level Family Morning Meetings, and PTA meetings.
-These include: Advanced Academics, Project Based Learning, Portrait of a Graduate, Responsive Classroom, math and literacy programs, and technology and social media safety updates.
+- Offer regular opportunities for families to learn directly from school staff about the school’s academic, behavioral, and social programming through monthly coffees, and PTA meetings.
+These include Advanced Academics, Project Based Learning, Portrait of a Graduate, Responsive Classroom, math and literacy programs, and technology and social media safety updates.

 - Encourage participation in family learning events where caregivers learn strategies to support their child’s learning at home and have a chance to practice those strategies with their child, such as curriculum nights, family nights, family field trips to the library, and Title I Field trips.